BenLeikin/PiMonitor/README.md

 # PiMonitor
-This is my Raspberry Pi project
+This is my Raspberry Pi project.

 My task was to create a system where a Raspberry Pi could provide the following metrics on an internal webpage.
+I'm a SysAdmin and not a developer so I'm sure there are more efficient ways to program this (I.E. not using bash scripts in cron to launch the python scripts but I got it working the way it is so I left it.
+My time budget ran out from the project but I may change it later).

 1. Intrusion detection
   A. Email alert on sensor change state